quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Applying data minimization or anonymization techniques to qlog might help address some security and privacy risks.
-However, removing or anonymizing data without sufficient care may not necessarily enhance privacy or security and could diminish the utility of qlog data.
+However, removing or anonymizing data without sufficient care might not enhance privacy or security and could diminish the utility of qlog data.

 Operators and implementers should balance the value of logged data with the